strongloop/strongloop/README.md

 ## Create a Simple Web App

 The `create` command supports several program types.
-The `web` type is used by default.
-Both of the following will do the same thing.

-    $ slc create my-app

-or
+The following generates the boilerplate for a web app.

     $ slc create web my-app